ROGR3/LepikJS/Readme.md

 # LepikJS
-LepikJS is a Python-based global keyboard and mouse event emitter.
+LepikJS is a global keyboard and mouse event emitter.
 It allows you to listen to and emit events related to keyboard and mouse actions.
 You can use it for automation, testing, or any other application that requires control over user input.

 You can visit LepikJS's [website](https://lepikjs.netlify.app/) for more information.

 LepikJS uses [LepikEvents](https://www.npmjs.com/package/lepikevents).
 Definitely try that out!

 > ㅤ
-> #### New Info for v2.1.0+
+> #### New Info for v3.0.0+
 >
 > LepikJS now uses [xdotool](https://manpages.ubuntu.com/manpages/trusty/man1/xdotool.1.html) on Linux machines instead of the mouse and keyboard Python modules.
+> *This change was made to address compatibility issues with certain  Linux distributions and to improve the overall performance and stability of the package on Linux machines.*
 >
-> This change was made to address compatibility issues with certain Linux distributions and to improve the overall performance and stability of the package on Linux machines.
 >
+> On windows machines instead of the mouse and keyboard Python modules LepikJS uses native powershell scripts.
+> *This change was made to reduce the package size drasticaly.
+From 8.3MB to 2kB.*
+>
-> ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤLepikJSv2.1.0
+> ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤLepikJSv3.0.0

 ## Installing
 You can install LepikJS using npm: